delight-im/Knowledge/JavaScript.md

  * Any `Number` is internally stored as a 64-bit floating point (double), according to the IEEE-754 standard.
  * The range for integers is `-9007199254740991` (`-(2^53 - 1)`) to `9007199254740991` (`2^53 - 1`), or `Number.MIN_SAFE_INTEGER` to `Number.MAX_SAFE_INTEGER.`
  * The range for numbers in general is approximately `5e-324` to `1.79E+308`, or `Number.MIN_VALUE` to `Number.MAX_VALUE`.
+ * JavaScript cryptography is only secure when used in a signed, local application (e.g. a browser extension), or when distributed over HTTPS.
+In the latter case, it can only ever be as secure as the HTTPS connection it relies on to distribute the JavaScript source, of course.
+But JavaScript cryptography can provide something that HTTPS alone can't provide: encrypted information that the server can't decrypt.

 # "Static classes" in JavaScript for namespaced utilities